inspec/inspec/docs/resources.rst

 be_immutable -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``be_immutable`` matcher tests if the file is immutable, i.e. "cannot be changed".
-For example:
+The ``be_immutable`` matcher tests if the file is immutable, i.e. "cannot be changed":

 .. code-block:: ruby